 8. Accessibility Testing

-Accessibility Testing ensures that your website caters to the needs of all users, including those with disabilities.
+Testing for accessibility ensures that your website’s usability meets the requirements of all users, including those who may have disabilities.
 By making your website more accessible, you open the door for a wider audience, promoting inclusivity and fostering a positive user experience for everyone.

 An essential part of any website’s usability testing plan, Accessibility Testing delves into the various aspects of a website to guarantee that all users can navigate, understand, and interact with the content.
 By addressing potential accessibility barriers, you can ensure that no user is left behind.